cloudwithdavid/support-eng-lab/README.md

 This is a support engineering lab with a focus on operations and automation, built around simulated ticket case handling and support-oriented Bash/Python tooling.

-Its purpose is to develop support judgment, troubleshooting workflow, documentation clarity, escalation discipline, and small operational utilities that make common support work more technical and repeatable.
+Its purpose is to develop support judgment, troubleshooting workflow, documentation clarity, and small operational utilities that make common support work more technical and repeatable.

 The lab combines two connected layers of practice: